Patient Information

 Michael Stubbs

-The patient cannot claim a rebate from Medicare, however, if they are privately insured they may be eligible for a rebate from their Health Fund.
+If the patient is privately insured, they may be eligible for a rebate from their Health Fund under dental extras.
 The patient will need to take the invoice and submit a claim directly.
 We do not offer HICAPS.

 Niall McConchie

-As this is a private practice all appointments will incur an upfront fee - (to be paid on the day) Cash / Eftpos / Cheque available.
+All appointments will incur an upfront fee - (to be paid on the day) Cash / Eftpos / Cheque available.
+Medicare rebates available for all patients with valid referrals.

 Gerard Dalgleish

-As this is a private practice all appointments will incur an upfront fee - (to be paid on the day) Cash / Eftpos / Cheque available.
+All appointments will incur an upfront fee - (to be paid on the day) Cash / Eftpos / Cheque available.
+Medicare rebates available for all patients with valid referrals.
+Medicare rebates are processed on the patients behalf after payment.

 Ellie Orr